If you a home in California, Oregon, or Washington, you likely need earthquake insurance. Here’s why:

 The CEA offers earthquake insurance policies exclusively through select Homeowners insurance companies.
 If you do not have a Homeowners insurance policy with a CEA participating company, then you cannot purchase earthquake insurance from the CEA.

 Yes, you can purchase an earthquake insurance policy without an agent.
+Click here to get started with a quote.

 In fact, GeoVera is the only provider that offers full earthquake coverage directly to homeowners, and is rated “A” (Excellent) by A.M.
 Best Company.